cloud-elements/devportal/docs/elements/dynamicscrm/tips.md

 ### Metadata

 MS Dynamics provides rich metadata.
+Make sure that you call `GET /objects/{objectName}/metadata` and review the metadata.

+### On Premise Authentication

+For on-premise authentication, we support Federated, but not Active Directory.